Diagnosis and Treatment of Patellar Tendinitis in Wake County

 Patellar Tendinitis Risk Factors

-Risk factors for patellar tendinitis include participation in any sport that requires a high volume of jumping or running on hard surfaces.
+Risk factors for patellar tendinitis include participation in any sport that requires a high amount of jumping or running on hard surfaces.
 Sports that may lead to the development of this condition include football, soccer, basketball, track and field, and dance.
 Other risk factors for developing patellar tendinitis include:

 - Wearing improper footwear